image2-Nov-19-2025-09-34-05-1822-AM

 Compare outsourcing costs to how much it would cost for you to do fulfillment internally, if it’s more efficient (or cheaper) to handle orders, storage, and shipping yourself, more power to you.

-Sometimes the numbers will work out in favor of outsourcing, and other times they won’t.
 The point is that you should always calculate fulfillment costs to see if outsourcing is wise for your eCommerce business.

 The Bottom Line